fmcgeough/ex_aws_elastic_load_balancing/README.md

 Elastic Load Balancing protocol: "query".
 So every function in the API returns a `%ExAws.Operation.Query{}` struct.

-All the unit tests are implemented as using [DocTest](https://hexdocs.pm/ex_unit/ExUnit.DocTest.html).
+All the unit tests are implemented using [DocTest](https://hexdocs.pm/ex_unit/ExUnit.DocTest.html).